89hars/projectm3-frontend/README.md

 * A page to display the details of the created product.
 * A shopping cart connected to a payment system and linked to a user.
 * A user profile to display the products linked to a specific user.
-* Adding a way for users to interact with each other.
-* Adding a favorites functionality to store potential purchases.

 # About
 * Backend running using ExpressJs and MongoDb.